Our policies and slavery statement

 - Zero tolerance of abuse, assault or other threatening behaviour

-PRS for Music has dedicated compliance teams, which are focused on ensuring compliance with the Act.
+PRS for Music has a dedicated compliance team, which is focused on ensuring compliance with the Act.

-PRS for Music has taken various steps to raise staff awareness and implement training about compliance with the Act.
-These inc lude:
+PRS for Music has taken various steps to raise staff awareness of modern slavery in the past year.
+These include:

-- Providing training to supplier-facing personnel in the organisation
+- Providing training materials and guidance to the Group where necessary.

 Approval for this statement

 This statement is made pursuant to Section 54 of the Act and constitutes PRS and PRSfM’s slavery and human trafficking statement for the financial year ending 31 December 2019.
 This statement was approved by the PRSfM Board of Directors on 17 March 2020 and the PRS Board of Directors on 1 April 2020.